moiseslopesdasilva708811-ai/MLOps-Salary-Prediction-Dataset/README.md

-# 💰 MLOps Pipeline: Adult Census Income Prediction
+# Model Multilayer Perceptron Salary Prediction Classification

 This repository presents a complete **Machine Learning + MLOps** solution for income classification using the **Adult Census Income Dataset**.